keu/docs/astro/configure-deployment.md

 While the **Worker Resources** setting affects the amount of computing power allocated to each worker, the number of workers running on your Deployment is based solely on the number of tasks in a queued or running state.

 The maximum number of tasks that a single worker can execute at once, known in Airflow as Worker Concurrency, is 16.
-This is currently a system-wide setting on Astro that cannot be changed.
+This is currently a [system-wide setting on Astro](platform-variables.md) that cannot be changed.
 As soon as there are more than 16 tasks queued or running at any given time, one or more new workers is spun up to execute the additional tasks.
-The number of workers running on a Deployment at any given time can be calculated by the following expression:
+The number of workers running on a Deployment at any given time can be calculated by the following expression, where Worker Concurrency is 16:

-`[Number of Workers]= ([Queued tasks]+[Running tasks])/16`
+`[Number of Workers]= ([Queued tasks]+[Running tasks])/(Worker Concurrency)`

 This calculation is computed by KEDA every 10 seconds.
 For more information on how workers are affected by changes to a Deployment, read [What Happens During a Code Deploy](deploy-code.md#what-happens-during-a-code-deploy).
 :::